-Please note our GP practices will be closed on December 25th and 26th 2024 for Christmas Day and Boxing Day
+Please note our GP practices will be closed on January 1st 2025 for New Years Day.

 Please note our practices are currently experiencing an internet outage.
 There may be a delay in us answering your request.

-Every year we report our gender pay gap, which shows the difference between the average earnings of men and women.
+Every year we report our gender pay gap, which shows the difference between the average earnings of men and women employed by Suffolk Primary Care.

 The gender pay gap